Please note: Help to Buy Equity Loan will close to new applications on 31 October 2022.

 What is the definitions of first time buyers?
 Can I own another property outside the UK?

 A first time buyer is someone who does not own, and has never owned, a home anywhere in the UK or the world.

-Our Independent help to buy mortgage and protection advisers are based in Hampshire.
+Our help to buy mortgage and protection advisers are based in Hampshire.
 Our advice and free service covers every county across the UK.
-Alexander Southwell Mortgage Services is a ‘whole of market’ broker with access to all the best mortgages and their top rates and deals, we are also FEE FREE!
+Alexander Southwell Mortgage Services is a broker with access to competitive mortgages and their top rates and deals, we are also FEE FREE!